Gandi/hieracles/README.md

 - `-y <fact_file>` which takes the fact file from a yaml source created by `facter -y` on your node for example, but it can be written manually for experimentation purposes.
 - `-j <fact_file>` same as above, but with output of `facter -j`

+You can define a default scope in your configuration file `defaultscope` in `~/.confg/hieracles/config.yml`.
+For example:

+    ---
+    colors: true
+    classpath: farm_modules/%s/manifests/init.pp
+    hierafile: dev/hiera-local.yaml
+    encpath: enc
+    defaultscope:
+        operatingsystem: Debian
+        lsbdistcodename: Jessie

+In order the scope with be built from:

+- the config file
+- if `-y <file>` option (or `-j`) is present the `defaultscope` in the config file will be totally ignored
+- the `-p key=value` option with overide variable per variable

 Completion
 -------------
 There is a simple zsh completion file in `tools/completion`.